 Heat Map: 5 Top Drone Delivery Solutions

 We use a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Global Startup Heat Map below highlights interesting examples out of 41 relevant solutions.
-Vayu, Avy, EHang, Flirtey, and Carey Medical College develop 5 top solutions to watch out for!
+Vayu, Avy, EHang, Flirtey, and 3L Robotics develop 5 top solutions to watch out for!

 Vayu – Vertical Take-Off & Landing (VTOL) Drone